28 Jun So, this one is about me…

 What’s your business idea?

 My business is called Fancy Guppy, I do digital in the third sector.
-So I help not-for-profit organisations to make the most of digital to save them time and money.
+So I help not-for-profit organisations to make the most of digital to support their work.
 By digital I mean social media, computer software, online tools, even email.

 When used well digital can help you be more attractive to funders, engage your supporters, and improve efficiency.
 And if you get the rights tools it doesn’t need to be expensive – in fact there’s a lot you can do free if you know where to go.
 I can help organisations make sure they’ve got the tools they need, and that they’re not paying for anything they don’t need.